darwinia-network/darwinia-docs-deprecated/content/en/wiki-tut-nominator.md

 - `Unbond` Unbond tokens for staking, and at the same time the power will be reduced proportionally.

-- `Lock Extra` Add lock limit for bonded tokens to obtain KTON rewards.

    > The 14-day bond period is required to unbond.
 Tokens that are in the bond period cannot be operated.
 Please be careful.

 - `Reward history` Go to SUBSCAN explorer to view historical reward records

 - `Claim reward` Manually claim the reward, and the reward will be distributed in units of era.